 Now, back in your Pivot Table, right click on any month and go to Sort then More Sort Options.

-Click the More Options button then in the More Sort Options box uncheck Sort Automatically every time the report is updated and choose the Custom List you imported.
+Click the More Options button then in the More Sort Options box untick Sort Automatically every time the report is updated and choose the Custom List you imported.

 Click OK then in the Sort (Date) box choose Ascending by Date.